Fixed versus adjustable loans

 Your first few years of payments on a fixed-rate loan are applied primarily to pay interest.
 That reverses itself as the loan ages.

-You can choose a fixed-rate loan to lock in a low interest rate.
-Borrowers select these types of loans because interest rates are low and they wish to lock in at the low rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can offer greater monthly payment stability.
-If you have an Adjustable Rate Mortgage (ARM) now, we'd love to help you lock in a fixed-rate at a favorable rate.
-Call National Asset Mortgage, LLC at (855) 391-3290 to learn more.
+You might choose a fixed-rate loan to lock in a low interest rate.
+Borrowers choose these types of loans when interest rates are low and they wish to lock in at the lower rate.
+For homeowners who have an ARM now, refinancing into a fixed-rate loan can provide more stability in monthly payments.
+If you currently have an Adjustable Rate Mortgage (ARM), we'd love to help you lock in a fixed-rate at a good rate.
+Call National Asset Mortgage, LLC at (855) 391-3290 for details.

-ARMs most often feature the lowest rates toward the start.
-They provide the lower interest rate from a month to ten years.
-You may have heard about "3/1 ARMs" or "5/1 ARMs".
-For these loans, the introductory rate is set for three or five years.
-It then adjusts every year.
-These kinds of loans are fixed for 3 or 5 years, then adjust after the initial period.
-Loans like this are best for borrowers who anticipate moving within three or five years.
-These types of ARMs benefit borrowers who plan to move before the loan adjusts.
+ARMs most often have their lowest, most attractive rates at the start of the loan.
+They usually guarantee the lower interest rate for an initial period that varies greatly.
+You've likely read about 5/1 or 3/1 ARMs.
+For these loans, the initial rate is set for three or five years.
+After this period it adjusts every year.
+These types of loans are fixed for 3 or 5 years, then they adjust after the initial period.
+Loans like this are often best for people who anticipate moving within three or five years.
+These types of ARMs benefit borrowers who will move before the loan adjusts.

-Most borrowers who choose ARMs choose them because they want to get lower introductory rates and don't plan to remain in the home longer than the initial low-rate period.
-ARMs can be risky in a down market because homeowners can get stuck with rates that go up if they cannot sell their home or refinance at the lower property value.
+Most people who choose ARMs do so because they want to get lower introductory rates and don't plan to stay in the house for any longer than this introductory low-rate period.
+ARMs can be risky when property values go down and borrowers can't sell their home or refinance.

 Have questions about mortgage loans?
 Call us at (855) 391-3290.
 It's our job to answer these questions and many others, so we're happy to help!